 I’ve got a chance to try their organic raw unfiltered apple cider vinegar that can be used in so many ways!
 Add it to salad dressings for a little tangy note, use it as a baking agent along with baking soda to make your baked goods lift (same counts for fluffy pancakes), add to marinades, use it for your skin, hair and teeth or as a food preservative.
 The possibilities are endless!

 Raw unfiltered and organic apple cider vinegars contain healthy probiotics and enzymes, providing numerous health benefits that include but are not limited to:

 - helps you lose weight;

 Today I’m sharing this Waldorf salad with healthy apple vinegar-based dressing instead of mayonnaise.
 North Coast organic raw unfiltered apple cider vinegar makes it extra nutritious and very tasty!

 How to Make Waldorf Salad?

-Waldorf salad is an essence of late summer and early fall: crispy apples, sweet grapes, crunchy walnuts coated in savory cashew-apple cider vinegar “mayo” and served on lettuce leaves.
+Waldorf salad is an essence of late summer and early fall: crispy apples, sweet grapes, crunchy walnuts coated in savory vegan cashew-apple cider vinegar “mayo” and served on lettuce leaves.